About Brattleboro Memorial Hospital

 Brattleboro Memorial Hospital (BMH) is a not-for-profit community hospital that was founded in 1904.
 Located in southeastern Vermont, BMH is licensed for up to 61 beds.
 We serve a rural population of about 55,000 people in 22 towns in Vermont, New Hampshire, and Massachusetts.

 BMH’s medical staff includes board-certified providers in primary care and many other specialties.
 All BMH providers share a common mission to provide exceptional health care delivered with compassion and respect.
 The Brattleboro Memorial Hospital Health System includes the BMH Medical Group, a multispecialty group practice of primary care and specialty care physicians, nurse practitioners, and physician assistants.

 - More than 110 active volunteers assist BMH’s 600+ employees in caring for our community.

 - For more information on our medical staff please visit the Find A Clinician section.

 Brattleboro Memorial Hospital will provide community-based quality health services

 delivered with compassion and respect.

 Best patient care experience – every patient, every time

 To help consumers find information about the quality of healthcare provided in Vermont, the Health Department publishes an annual statewide comparative report containing information about quality of care, healthcare-acquired infection rates, patient safety, nurse staffing levels, financial health, cost for services, and related information.

-All Vermont hospitals, including Brattleboro Memorial Hospital, are required to post community health needs assessment reports and annual progress report; and other information such as financial assistance, hospital governance descriptions, and description of hospital complaint process.
+Every three years, all Vermont hospitals, including Brattleboro Memorial Hospital, are required to post community health needs assessment reports along with annual progress reports and information about financial assistance, hospital governance, and the hospital’s complaint process.